neurodatascience/course-2020/content/setup.md

 ### Bash shell

 You already have it!
-Depending on which version of Linuxyou’re running you may need to type `bash` inside the terminal to access it.
+Depending on which version of Linux you’re running you may need to type `bash` inside the terminal to access it.
 To check whether this is necessary, follow these steps:

 1. Open a terminal and type `echo $SHELL`.